ilya-zlobintsev/LACT/README.md

 [test release](https://github.com/ilya-zlobintsev/LACT/releases/tag/test-build)
 or using the `lact-git` AUR package on Arch-based distros.

-Note: the date of the test release is not the date when the packages were built, the actual date is specified next to the attached package files.
+Note: the date that GitHub shows next to the test release is not when the packages were built, the actual date is specified next to the attached package files.

 # Usage